 - Changing the overall brightness change of the flash through either camera exposure, power window in grading, or visual effects matting.

-- Changing the colors that oscillate on screen to be less harmful, and a smaller frequency change on the visual spectrum
+- Changing the colors that oscillate on the screen to be less harmful, and a smaller frequency change on the visual spectrum

 What should productions be mindful of during their process to protect photosensitive viewers?

 Avoiding harmful flashes during the production process can be tricky, as the way elements are lit and exposed on set are going to end up appearing differently once they are graded and finished.
 To best avoid photosensitivity issues during the production process, we ask that you avoid any quickly strobing lights that are prominently featured on set.
-These could come from strobe lights, broken lights, neon signs, or camera flashes.
+These could come from strobe lights, broken lights, lightning effects, neon signs, or camera flashes.